What Not to Do When It Comes to Your IT

 This one is a no-brainer, right?
 There are times when firms think it’s okay to cut back on security, or they easily dismiss the idea that a firm could ever become the victim of a cyber-attack.
 Hackers have become more advanced over the past few years, and financial services firms are at the top of their list for targets.
 It’s worth investing in layers of security to ensure your firm does not become a victim, whether it’s at the hands of a professional hacker or a simple computer virus.

 Fail to comply with industry regulations.

 Regardless of whose jurisdiction your firm falls under, it’s essential you take the appropriate steps to ensure you’re meeting all necessary regulatory directives.
 Whether its system safeguards enacted through the Dodd-Frank Act or increased transparency requirements as a result of AIFMD, you can bet there’s some type of legislative requirement your firm is responsible for meeting.
 Can regulatory bodies like the SEC keep tabs on all hedge fund firms?
 Maybe not.
 But if the day comes when you receive an audit notice, you don’t want to be the firm who’s noncompliant.

 Be opposed to change.

 Just like the investment industry, technology is constantly evolving.
-Just a few years ago, firms were building out large Comm.
+Years ago, firms were building out large Comm.
 Rooms to store massive servers and other equipment.
-That practice is fading today as firms rely on the cloud to meet their technology needs without unnecessary hardware purchases.
+That practice has faded today as firms rely on the cloud to meet their technology needs without unnecessary hardware purchases.
 Remember that just because you’ve always done something one way, it doesn’t mean it’s the only way.
 Learn to adapt with the changing industry and be open to trying new things.
 Who would have guessed just a few short years ago that we’d all be plugging into the cloud to do our day-to-day tasks?